salolivares/spotify-monthly/README.md

 - Switch to a proper CLI library
 - Cache calls to spotify API.
 Fetching the liked songs could be heavy.
+- Generate playlist cover art
+- Add playlist to playlist folder (not supported by API yet)